Lorraine Stern, MD, FAAOS

 ADULT AND PEDIATRIC

-Dr. Stern is a renowned orthopedic physician practicing in New Jersey.
+Dr. Stern is a renowned orthopaedic physician practicing in New Jersey.

 - Complex adult fractures